jatannoury/Fortunus-Vision/README.md

    ```

 ##### To Run The Desktop App
-1. Navigate to the admin then ReactNative folder
+1. Navigate to the admin folder
    ```sh
    cd admin
    ```